hexaxsoftwares/houx.js/README.md

 Here, we've created a simple header widget (`header`) and seamlessly integrated it into a larger application structure (`build`).
 Widgets enhance the modularity and manageability of your application.

+This means widgets can be nexted down the thread as much as you wish, by composing a widget into another that is composed into a larger Component.

 Before a widget can be used in another widget as a tag , it must be registered in the `widgets` object option.

 ***Note:*** During widget registration, be sure it followed the pixel widget naming rules.